f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   POST https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/f5-tenants:tenants

 In the body of the API call enter the tenant details.
+For more information on the Mac Data / MAC Address Block Size see the following Solution Article:

+`<K000133655: MAC address assignment in VELOS and rSeries systems https://my.f5.com/manage/s/article/K000133655>`_

 .. code-block:: json